 Tip: Involve HR to make sure the review takes place.
 Most supervisors would not complete reviews of their staff if there were not someone from HR reminding and nagging them.
 An HR or finance staffperson can keep reminding the board officers that a review must be completed for the executive's personnel file and that salary documentation must be provided.

+At the end of this article is a link to download the survey form in Word.
 Please do not use any of these templates "as is."
 Instead, use them as a basis for forms that are relevant to your organization's circumstances:

 What about 360 degree evaluations?